Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Combining Evolutionary Algorithm with Integer Programming for the MKP

-In this subsection, we introduce the procedure of finding good partial assignments from current best solution and exploring the sub-space specified by the partial assignments to find high-quality solutions.
-The procedure uses the information of the solution set to select some items that compose a free part and the remaining items compose the fixed part.
+In this subsection, we introduce a customized Large Neighbourhood Search procedure to refine current best solution.
+The procedure of extracts good partial assignments from current best solution and explores the sub-space specified by the partial assignments to find high-quality solutions.
+It also uses the information of the population to select some items that compose a free part and the remaining items compose the fixed part.
 We keep the values in current best solution for the fixed part to generate a partial assignment.
-The main procedure is shown in Algorithm \ref{alg:cbs}.
+The LNS procedure is shown in Algorithm \ref{alg:cbs}.

-We propose three functions, \textsc{votingFunc}, \textsc{randomFunc} and \textsc{ratioFunc} to select the items belonging to the free part.
+We propose three functions, \emph{votingFunction}, \emph{randomFunction} and \emph{ratioFunction} to select the items belonging to the free part.
 Each of them will find a set of items and their union constitutes the free part (lines 3-7).
-Then we remove the assignments of the free part from current best solution $s^*$, and the remaining constitute a partial assignment $PA$ (line 7).
+Then we remove the assignments of the free part from current best solution $s^*$, and the remaining constitute a partial assignment $pa$ (line 7).